 3. Start both Admin and Managed server

-Now servers should be up and running fine
+Now servers should be up and be running fine

 Have queries?
 Why wait, Post in the comment section below?